Mainstage Season

 Capture the Moon, based on the traditional Yiddish tales of Chelm, portrayed as a mythical Eastern European shtetl, its people being awfully poor, very devout, thoroughly democratic (just about anything could justify a town meeting), and of a uniquely innocent way of thinking and acting.
 The play spotlights this poor village’s humorous attempt to solve a streetlighting problem by capturing the moon and harnessing moonlight.
 The failure of the first attempt (to capture and store the moonlight in a barrel of water) forces them to seek the help of the neighboring Christian village to climb their church steeple (almost) up to the moon.
 With their neighbors’ cooperation, the Chelmites then must journey through the surrounding Christian countryside in search of the moon at its lowest point on the horizon.
 On this journey, they become aware of their “differentness,” and they are finally appreciated for it.
 Capture the Moon offers, in children’s terms, interesting elements of Jewish history.
 More than that, though, it is a play about a common devoutness that encourages mutual respect, respect for different ways of thinking and imagining.

-“Wizard of Oz: Young Performers Edition”
+“Wizard of Oz: Youth Edition”

-April 6th and 7 2025
+April 6th and 7th 2025

 L. Frank Baum’s beloved story of a young girl’s adventure in a magical land has been entertaining audiences for over a century.
 MGM’s blockbuster 1939 film adaptation, featuring the timeless songs of Harold Arlen and E.Y.
 Harburg, along with the brilliant instrumental music of Herbert Stothart, elevated the popular novel to even greater heights.
 This stage adaptation, featuring the characters and celebrated songs from the film, brings the wondrous Land of Oz to life in a jubilant theatrical experience.